CyberGen49/simple-gpt/README.md

 # simple-gpt
-A simple webapp that allows you to interact with OpenAI's large language models.
+A full-featured GPT webapp where you provide your own API key.
+Pick the right model for the job and get to chatting!

 Features:
 - Entirely clientside